Your Most Valuable Player

 Whether you are buying or selling, a lawyer will represent your interests.
 It's a good idea to have one on standby, who specializes in real estate transactions, to review complicated documents such as the Agreement of Purchase and Sale.
 It is an option to have a lawyer review an offer to purchase before you sign it.
 You will also need a lawyer to close your deal.
 When an agreement is reached, your lawyer will ensure you receive valid title to the property and that it is clear of any registered claims.
 He or she will also calculate any taxes and adjustments that will compensate the Seller for money already paid on services, and other matters related to the property.

 In order to secure financing, mortgage lenders require insurance on the home.
 Just like when you shopped for your mortgage, do your homework with insurance companies too.
 Insurance coverage and rates vary and you will want to be sure you get the coverage you want at a fair price.

 As a Buyer, you can avoid expensive surprises by bringing in a home inspector as a condition of your offer to purchase.
 The older the home, the more likely there will be problems.
 Being aware of any structural defects will help you decide whether to buy the property at all, or to negotiate a lower price to compensate for anticipated major repairs.

 Having the right team of experts on your side can mean the difference between a successful real estate transaction and a personal and financial nightmare.
-When you select your team, start with a REALTOR® - s/he will be your "Most Valuable Player".
+When you select your team, start with a REALTOR® - your 'Most Valuable Player'.